Google Pixel 6: Everything we know so far

 The Pixel 6 will feature a standard wide and ultra-wide sensor, while the Pixel 6 Pro will feature wide, ultra-wide and 4x optical zoom lens.
 Optical zoom hasn't been a big feature of prior Pixel phones, with Google again mostly relying on AI and smart processing to make up the difference.

-That intelligent machine learning is still going to be a big part of the Pixel 6 photography story, however.
+Intelligent machine learning is still going to be a big part of the Pixel 6 photography story, however.
 Google says that the new "Tensor" system on a chip that is the intelligent heart of every Pixel phone will allow for a "revamped" camera experience.

 While precise specifications for what that means aren't entirely available, one area where Google has said it's going to try to do better is in automatic white balancing for non-Caucasian skin tones.
 Google has also stated that the new camera may be able to adjust better for taking photos of children who won't stay still, although whether that's a faster shutter speed or predictive stills from video isn't entirely clear either.